Young Schema Questionnaire: Long & Short Forms

 The Young Compensation Inventory (YCI) measures the most common ways that a patient overcompensates for his or her schemas.

-To view a copy of any of these inventories, click on the relevant link to the right.
+To view sample items from any of these inventories, click on the relevant link to the right.